-With custom solutions created with the User-Personalization, Personalized-Ranking, and PERSONALIZED\ACTIONS recipes, Amazon Personalize includes a score for each item in recommendations.
+With custom solutions created with the User-Personalization-v2, User-Personalization, Personalized-Ranking-v2, Personalized-Ranking, and PERSONALIZED\ACTIONS recipes, Amazon Personalize includes a score for each item in recommendations.
 These scores represent the relative certainty that Amazon Personalize has about which item or action the user will select next.
 Higher scores represent greater certainty.

-- For information about scores for User-Personalization, see How User-Personalization recommendation scoring works (custom resources). - For information about scores for PERSONALIZED\ACTIONS recipes, see How action recommendation scoring works. - For information on scores for Personalized-Ranking recommendations, see How personalized ranking scoring works.
+- For information about scores for User-Personalization-v2 and User-Personalization, see How recommendation scoring works (custom resources). - For information about scores for PERSONALIZED\ACTIONS recipes, see How action recommendation scoring works. - For information on scores for Personalized-Ranking-v2 and Personalized-Ranking recommendations, see How personalized ranking scoring works.

-For batch inference jobs, item scores are calculated just as described in How User-Personalization recommendation scoring works (custom resources) and How personalized ranking scoring works.
+For batch inference jobs, item scores are calculated just as described in How recommendation scoring works (custom resources) and How personalized ranking scoring works.
 You can view scores in the batch inference job's output JSON file.